 When analysing an Android application, the minified and/or obfuscated code needs to be refactored in order for it to make sense.
-AndroidProjectCreator combines known open-source tools (JD-CMD, part of JD-GUI, Fernflower, JAD-X, Dex2Jar and APKTool) together with the power the Android Studio IDE to allow the analyst to use the combined advantages.
+AndroidProjectCreator combines known open-source tools (JD-CMD, part of JD-GUI, Fernflower, JAD-X, CFR, Procyon, Dex2Jar and APKTool) together with the power the Android Studio IDE to allow the analyst to use the combined advantages.
 For those with a proper license, JEB3 Pro can also be used to decompile the APK.

 One can download the JAR file from this Github repository.

 AndroidProjectCreator converts the APK to an Android Studio project.
 More details about this process can be found in this blog.
 Below, multiple advantages are given as well as some disadvantages in comparison to paid tools.